kcaman/LA-Clippers-News/README.md

 # LA-Clippers-News
-Website displaying news related to the NBA team, the LA Clippers.
+Webpage of news related to the NBA team, LA Clippers.

 Website displays some simple screen scraping from Yahoo!
 News and responsiveness.